PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

-added boon level display in the pool of purging screen added warnings when opening pool of purging with pauper curse added achievement disabler (not enabled by default)
+added boon level display in the pool of purging screen added warnings when opening pool of purging with pauper curse added achievement disabler (not enabled by default) when a fishing point appears in a room, doors are locked until you have used it (disabled by default)

 restores Shield of Chaos - Aspect of Chaos to it's early access version extra shields are now fired in a star pattern, can bounce and are 30% faster